-Opportunity 2: A switch to digital ID could increase convenience, while putting an end to risks associated with the practices we employ when we use our physical ID documents.
+Opportunity 2: A switch to digital ID could increase convenience, while putting an end to data-protection and cyber security risks associated with the practices we employ when we use our physical ID documents.

 Challenge 2: While our lives have become increasingly digital, many of our most frequently used IDs — such as driver’s licences and health cards — remain physical in nature.
 In order to save and share their ID digitally, Canadians are improvising by taking photos of their physical documents.
 For example, our research has shown that 45 per cent of Canadians have taken a photo or screenshot of an identity document, despite the fact that 59 per cent realize that this is risky!

 And in a world of physical ID documents, sometimes there’s no way to avoid taking a risk.
 Vacation properties, for example, can require renters to verify their identity by sharing or showing a driver’s licence or passport.